OpenDDS/OpenDDS/docs/building/index.rst

 .. tab:: Windows

-  For Windows the configure script will say how to open the solution file for OpenDDS in Visual Studio using ``devenv``.
+  The configure script will say how to open the solution file for OpenDDS in Visual Studio using ``devenv``.

   It can also be built directly from the command prompt by using MSBuild.
   For example, if the configure script was ran without any arguments, to do a Debug x64 build: